-Upon receipt of construction issue drawings, our highly skilled timber frame technicians use state-of-the-art manufacturing software to create a vision of our proposed property.
+Upon receipt of construction issue drawings, our highly skilled timber frame technicians use state-of-the-art manufacturing software to create a vision of the proposed property.
 This process allows a viewing of the timber structure in 3D as well as the opportunity to take a virtual ‘walk around’ tour.
-These initial steps ensure optimal results come the completion of our development project.
+These initial steps ensure optimal results when development projects reach completion.

-When signed-off, we send the final design for the property to our factory in order to be machined on our CNC (computer numerical control) equipment.
+When signed-off, we send the final design for the property to our factory for machining on CNC (computer numerical control) equipment.
 CNC machining involves the use of a computer’s software and control console to dictate the way in which manufacturing machinery operates.

-The time-served craftsmen in our factory always ensure the highest of standards .
-Whether it’s the cutting and machining of timber, the assembling of panels or the hand finishing of oak beams, we continually uphold our outstanding levels of workmanship.
+The time-served craftsmen in our factory always ensure the highest of standards.
+Whether it’s the cutting and machining of timber, the assembling of panels or the hand finishing of oak beams, we continually uphold outstanding levels of workmanship.

-With fabrication complete, we deliver the timber frame package to the relevant site in Bishop’s Stortford, Cambridge, Hertford, Royston, Saffron Walden or any other location in the wider Cambridgeshire, Hertfordshire and Essex region.
+With fabrication complete, we deliver the timber frame package to the relevant site in Bishop’s Stortford, Cambridge, Hertford, Royston, Saffron Walden or any of the neighbouring areas.

 1. DESIGN – The timber frames we manufacture comfortably meet the standards set in the government’s Code for Sustainable Homes.
 This code aims to promote higher standards of sustainable design, thus improving upon the minimum standards for airtightness, sound insulation, responsible sourcing, environmental impact of materials and construction waste reduction in the current Building Regulations.